dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 *Elven Hunter*
 Ranged attack, reload=1, ammo=10, keeps distance, stealth=3, perception=3, cowardly, emboldened by elf rules, armed, tier 1.
 This enemy's ranged attack is 20% less likely to apply the targets's armor to its damage roll than a normal attack.
 "Covered head-to-toe in natural camoflage, this figure is small and lithe like an adolescent, but it strings a bow with the sureness of a killer.
-While arguably more civilized than most creatures, elves hate men bitterly, and will not suffer trespassers to steal their game or their treasures.
-The tales all say beware!
-For each elf you spot, there's a dozen you don't..."
+Elves hate men bitterly, and will not suffer trespassers to steal their game or their treasures.
+Say the tales: For each elf you spot, there's a dozen you don't..."

 *Elven Gladeguard*
 Fast attack, cowardly, stealth=2, perception=4, emboldened by elf rules, armed, tier 2.
 This enemy's attack is 25% less likely to apply the target's armor to its damage roll.
 "The elves hold the land sacred, and from certain special places they must not give any ground, even momentarily.
 Gladeguards make that possible.
-Their bodies are honed to avoid any blow, and they wield a razor-sharp stone dagger in each hand.
+Agile enough to avoid any blow, and they wield a razor-sharp stone dagger in each hand.
 They show their contempt for armor by walking into battle all but naked."

 *Elven Beastmaster*
 Keeps distance, cowardly, stealth=3, perception=3, emboldened by elf rules, tier 2.